School Science Lessons

 Anthraqinone glycosides occur in alizarin, hypericin, physcion, rhubarb, Cascara, Senna, Aloe

-Betalains, betains, in beets, Beta vulgaris (beetroot extract), in Swiss chard Carpobrotus, in all Azoiaceae, in cactus Opuntia species, in Amaranthus spinosus leaves, in Bougainvillea glabra floral bracts, in Phytolacca, in Portulaca
+It occurs in Swiss chard Carpobrotus, all Azoiaceae, Opuntia species, Amaranthus spinosus leaves, Bougainvillea glabra floral bracts, Phytolacca, an in Portulaca

 Water soluble glycoside plant pigment in vacuoles, function in plants not known, never occurs in plants with anthocyanins.